PmagPy/PmagPy/CONTRIBUTING.md

     + A few notes on the whole thing:  first of all, testing the pip install locally doesn't work very well (i.e., `python setup.py install` or `python setup.py test`), because it doesn’t deal correctly with the required data files.
 Whenever testing a new pip distribution, it is best to upload to test\_PYPI instead, even though it takes a minute or so to do.
 Second, we are using twine for uploading to real PYPI but not to upload to test PYPI.
 Using twine is recommended because it transfers the package data in a more secure way, but it doesn't currently work with test_PYPI.

-    + This article has some more good information about uploading to PYPI, etc.:  https://tom-christie.github.io/articles/pypi/
+    + This article has some more good information about uploading to PYPI, etc.: [clearest but slightly out of date](https://tom-christie.github.io/articles/pypi/), [official documentation](https://packaging.python.org/tutorials/distributing-packages/), [how to use testpypi](https://packaging.python.org/guides/using-testpypi/).

 - Create standalone executables.
 The process is different for each platform, and details are in the [standalones README](https://github.com/PmagPy/PmagPy/tree/master/setup_scripts).